thiagontnx/SecurityBootcamp/optional/infection/im.rst

 #.
 Click on **Infection Map**.
 This provides a visual map of the discovered machines, exploits, etc. You can also view the *Security Reports* while it is running, once the scan has completed.
 This will provide more complete information on the findings.

    .. figure:: images/image022.png

-..
-Conclusion
-.. ==========

-..
-Once completed with the initial runs of **Infection Monkey**, create a **Flow Security Policy** to lock down your application.
-Then, **rerun** Infection Monkey to determine whether your security policy is now preventing Infection Monkey from discovering and exploiting your VMs protected by the Security Policy.
-[TODO: Pete: This section needs to be rewritten, add screen shots, etc. to make it clear.
-It's not a conclusion, sounds like more steps to do to actually test!]